HKU-BAL/ClairS/README.md

                         VCF file input containing candidate sites to be genotyped.
 Variants will only be called at the sites in the VCF file if provided.
   -H HYBRID_MODE_VCF_FN, --hybrid_mode_vcf_fn HYBRID_MODE_VCF_FN
                         Enable hybrid calling mode that combines the de novo calling results and genotyping results at the positions in the VCF file given.
+  --snv_min_qual SNV_MIN_QUAL
+                        If set, SNV variants with >SNV_MIN_QUAL will be marked as PASS, or LowQual otherwise.
+  --indel_min_qual INDEL_MIN_QUAL
-  -q QUAL, --qual QUAL  If set, variants with >QUAL will be marked as PASS, or LowQual otherwise.
+                        If set, INDEL variants with >INDEL_MIN_QUAL will be marked as PASS, or LowQual otherwise.
   --snv_min_af SNV_MIN_AF
                         Minimal SNV AF required for a variant to be called.
 Decrease SNV_MIN_AF might increase a bit of sensitivity, but in trade of precision, speed and accuracy.
 Default: 0.05.
   --min_coverage MIN_COVERAGE